maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 This file contains the compressed content of the `data/letter.txt` file.

 The name of this file is derived by hashing the file's content.
-Hashing a piece of text means running a program on it that turns it into a smaller* piece of text that uniquely* identifies the original.
+Hashing a piece of text means running a program on it that turns it into a smaller[^1] piece of text that uniquely[^2] identifies the original.
 For example, Git hashes `a` to `5e40c0877058c504203932e5136051cf3cd3519b`.
 This hash is a short, unique identifier for the current content of `number.txt`.
 The first two characters are used as the name of a directory inside `alpha/.git/objects/`: `5e`.
-The rest of the hash is used as the name of the file that holds the content of added file: `40c0877058c504203932e5136051cf3cd3519b`*.
+The rest of the hash is used as the name of the file that holds the content of added file: `40c0877058c504203932e5136051cf3cd3519b`.

 Notice how just adding a file to Git saves its content to the objects directory.
 If the user were to delete the `data/letter.txt` file the working copy, its content would still be safe inside Git.